t1m4lc/zamzamxp/content/blog/annapurna-circuit-trek-complete-guide-2025.md

 ✅ **Small group**: Join a group of maximum 4-6 people to share the experience while benefiting from professional supervision.

 **For solo female travelers:** Nepal remains a very safe destination.
-With a trusted guide like those from [ZamZam Xp](https://zamzamxp.com/nepal/trekking/annapurna-circuit), you benefit from enhanced security and respectful accompaniment.
+With a trusted guide like those from [Zamzam Experience](https://zamzamxp.com/nepal/trekking/annapurna-circuit), you benefit from enhanced security and respectful accompaniment.

 ### Do I need to book lodges in advance?